adityakkpk/All-About-React/Readme.md

 * Redux is a stand alone library to use it into react we have 'react-redux'.

 * Remember to change tailwind config file for project2(themeSwitcher)

+---
+## Day 13 - Context api with local storage

+* Context API wuth another project Todo List.

+* Why do we create index file ?
+    - Add all the imports in it.
+If we need to import multiple functionalities we can import them from one place which is this index file.